erfanh3h/fitness/README.md

 # fitness

-This is a test application for save user workouts in firestore.
+* This is a test application for save user workouts in firestore.
+* In this app user can login via firebase and save his/her workouts in firestore,edit them or delete them from firestore.

 ## Structure